Inspiration in the Aegean

 - references to Greek mythology via imagery and story.

 Our first class usually begins at 9:30 am on Sunday morning.
+The following four classes are in the mornings, with the exception of one afternoon class.

 Folegandros, located in the radiant Aegean Sea, is an enchanting, rugged island still relatively unspoiled by mass tourism.
 Washed with the incomparable light of Greece, its sunny beaches and rocky coves meet the clear, turquoise-blue sea.
 The classic Cycladic central village offers delicious food in intimate tavernas around three charming town squares.
 Visitors and natives alike relax, promenade and enjoy wonderful meals in a timeless setting.
 Island residents convey a gracious hospitality that has been practiced in Greece for centuries.